uxtely/js-utils/static-pages-bundler/README.md

 See [Pretty routes for static HTML](https://blog.uidrafter.com/pretty-routes-for-static-html)

 ### Minifiers
-The HTML and CSS are custom (an incomplete), but you can make them point to a popular NPM package like we do in [minifyJS](./minifyJS.js)
+The HTML and CSS are custom, but you can point them to a popular NPM package like we do in [minifyJS](./minifyJS.js)

 ### Compression
 Each HTML document, CSS and JS file is pre-compressed with brotli in parallel.